 The submission agreement is inspired by the PAIMAS requirements and the submission agreement template provided by the National Oceanic and Atmospheric Administration (NOAA).
 This document will propose a list of elements which are recommended to be recorded in the submission agreement (8.2).

-SUMMARY
+Conclusions

 This document described the proposed general structure for submission information packages by explaining how the SIP can be generally constructed by following the common rules developed for all (including archival, dissemination) information packages.